srihariKrishnaswamy/BuzzFeed-Style-Quiz/README.md

 "Result" nodes will be written as the result option prefixed with the text END:.

 Usage
-Here is a sample quiz file (just a normal txt file) representing a quiz that asks users to choose between colors to find their preferred breakfast cereal. red/blue yellow/green
+Here is a sample quiz file (just a normal txt file) representing a quiz that asks users to choose between colors to find their preferred breakfast cereal.
+Spaces are new lines.

+red/blue
+yellow/green
 END:Froot Loops